 Under new federal regulations issued by the Department of Labor (DOL) effective as of July 1, 2024, employees who are not paid a salary of at least $844 per week ($43,888 per year) are eligible for overtime pay, irrespective of the nature of the work the employee is performing and the level of authority the employee has in the organization.
-An additional increase in this minimum salary threshold is scheduled to take effect in eighteen months (on January 1, 2025), at which time any employee who is earning less than $1,128 per week ($58,656 per year) will be deemed non-exempt.
+An additional increase in this minimum salary threshold is scheduled to take effect in six months (on January 1, 2025), at which time any employee who is earning less than $1,128 per week ($58,656 per year) will be deemed non-exempt.

 How Salary Level Relates to Overtime Eligibility